 - Feeds into a loop for coaching and mentoring by SMEs.

-A continuous learning process improves the chances of employees applying new information and changing their behavior.
+In conclusion, a continuous learning process significantly improves the likelihood of employees applying new information and effecting behavioral change.
 It overcomes the obstacles that traditional training always runs into – discrete and disparate events after which employees quickly forget or ignore new information and knowledge.

 > Read Insight